senthil338/Software-Engineer-Interview/README.md

-# Software Engineering interview question with problems
+# Software Engineering interview question and answer with example problems

 My name is Senthil Ramachandran and I am a software engineering having 13 years of experince.